A.P. Bio

 A.P.
 Bio is an American television sitcom that premiered on February 1, 2018, on NBC as a mid-season replacement.
 It aired on NBC for two seasons until June 13, 2019, and moved to Peacock for its subsequent seasons.
-The series is focused on the everyday lives of the faculty and students of the fictitious Whitlock High School.
+Set in Toledo, Ohio, the series centers on the everyday lives of the faculty and students of the fictitious Whitlock High School, in particular reluctant AP Biology teacher Jack Griffin (Glenn Howerton), who refuses to teach the subject out of fury that he was denied a prestigious professorship at Harvard University in philosophy.
+Instead of teaching, he either ignores his students altogether or recruits them into various schemes to help him leave or get revenge.
 Mike O'Brien created the series and is a recurring writer.
 O'Brien is also one of the executive producers alongside Seth Meyers, Lorne Michaels, Andrew Singer, and Michael Shoemaker.
-Although set in Toledo, Ohio, it is primarily filmed in Los Angeles, California.

-The series is centered around Jack Griffin, played by Glenn Howerton.
-Griffin is a philosophy professor who, after being fired from his Harvard position, returns to his hometown and picks up teaching Advanced Placement Biology all while trying to find opportunities to move out.
+The show also features a cast of Lyric Lewis, Mary Sohn, Jean Villepique, Paula Pell, and Patton Oswalt.

 A.P.
-Bio also features a cast of Lyric Lewis, Mary Sohn, Jean Villepique, Paula Pell, and Patton Oswalt.

-A.P.
-Bio was met with mixed reviews on its first season, however following seasons have garnered a much more positive reception.
+Bio was met with mixed reviews on its first season; however, following seasons garnered a much more positive reception.
 In December 2021, the series was canceled after four seasons.

 Plot

 When disgraced Harvard philosophy professor Jack Griffin (Glenn Howerton) loses his dream job to his rival Miles Leonard (Tom Bennett), he is forced to return to his hometown of Toledo, Ohio, to work as an advanced placement biology teacher at Whitlock High School and live in his late mother's home.
 He makes it clear to his class that he will not be teaching them any biology.
 Realizing he has a room full of honor-roll students at his disposal, he decides to use them to get revenge on Miles.
-Eager to prove that he is still king of the castle, Principal Durbin (Patton Oswalt) struggles to keep Jack under control.
+Eager to prove that he is still in charge, Principal Durbin (Patton Oswalt) struggles to keep Jack under control.
 In the second season, Jack uses his students to find out how the people of Toledo find happiness in their daily lives, to gather information for what he believes will be a bestselling book.